Analysis | Is the 9/11 era over?

 Moreover, both the recent experience of the coronavirus pandemic and the lurking, omnipresent menace of climate change are reshaping how governments everywhere set national security priorities and agendas.
 “As COVID-19 has transformed the way that Americans live, and threatens to claim exponentially more lives than any terrorist has, it is time to finally end the chapter of our history that began on September 11, 2001,” wrote Ben Rhodes, a national security official in the Obama administration, in an essay earlier this year.

-In Washington’s foreign policy establishment, the 9/11-era is becoming synonymous with a narrative of U.S. decline.
-“Provoked by the attacks of 9/11 and further encouraged by the rapid fall of the Taliban and dispersal of Al Qaeda, American leaders launched a global war on terror, embraced a policy of military preemption to deal with nuclear proliferators, invaded Iraq, and declared the intention of turning that country into a democratic model for the rest of the Middle East,” noted a recent policy report by RAND Corporation that examined the waning of U.S. global influence.
+In Washington’s foreign policy establishment, the 9/11 era is becoming synonymous with a narrative of U.S. decline.
+“Provoked by the attacks of 9/11 and further encouraged by the rapid fall of the Taliban and dispersal of Al Qaeda, American leaders launched a global war on terror, embraced a policy of military preemption to deal with nuclear proliferators, invaded Iraq, and declared the intention of turning that country into a democratic model for the rest of the Middle East,” noted a recent policy report by the RAND Corporation that examined the waning of U.S. global influence.
 “These multiple missions strained the capacity of the United States.
 None was completed satisfactorily.”

 But there’s no clean break from a legacy of overreach, as President Trump himself has found.
 Myriad U.S. experts counsel what is essentially a strategy of muddling along in the Middle East, wary both of ramping up involvement in the region or withdrawing unilaterally.